-- 1. Shows subject mastery, currency, and ongoing growth in one's discipline and/or across disciplines; - 2.
-Carefully prepares organized lessons and pedagogical materials designed to guide and enhance student learning; - 3.
-Demonstrates enthusiasm for the topics under study and models intellectual curiosity, and creates a caring learning environment, safe for students wishing to express contrary or unpopular views and respectful of diverse perspectives; - 4.
-Ensures class meetings and other learning opportunities, including providing student feedback, are conducted in a timely and professional manner; - 5.
-When appropriate, incorporates one's scholarship into teaching, including the effective supervision of student research and the incorporation of students into one's scholarship; - 6.
-Extends teaching commitment to all levels of the curriculum, including First Seminars, liberal learning, introductory courses, graduate courses, and Signature Experiences where appropriate; - 7.
-Articulates and attends to student learning outcomes that help develop students as successful, ethical, and visionary leaders in a multicultural, highly technological, and increasingly global world; - 8.
-Conveys an intellectual and professional interest in individual student learning; - 9.
-Innovates and experiments with pedagogy in ways that foster engaging educational environments that are characterized by academic freedom, creative expressions, critical thinking, intellectual inquiry, and community engagement; - 10.
-Creates and revises courses and curricula in ways that foster a vibrant, intellectual community built around a shared commitment to scholarly inquiry; - 11.
-Provides well-informed, thoughtful mentorship and advising appropriate to the students' personal and professional development;

-- 12. Strives for respectful and fair treatment when interacting with individual students; - 13.
-Is capable of adjusting the educational experience in response to individual student needs; - 14.
-Demonstrates rigor, transparency, and consistency in evaluating student work; and - 15.
-Provides evidence of continued improvement and sustained high quality teaching in the form of teaching materials, student evaluations, and peer feedback, resulting in growing a body of work that supports teaching excellence.
+- Ensures class meetings and other learning opportunities, including providing student feedback, are conducted in a timely and professional manner; - When appropriate, incorporates one's scholarship into teaching, including the effective supervision of student research and the incorporation of students into one's scholarship; - Extends teaching commitment to all levels of the curriculum, including First Seminars, liberal learning, introductory courses, graduate courses, and Signature Experiences where appropriate; - Articulates and attends to student learning outcomes that help develop students as successful, ethical, and visionary leaders in a multicultural, highly technological, and increasingly global world; - Conveys an intellectual and professional interest in individual student learning; - Innovates and experiments with pedagogy in ways that foster engaging educational environments that are characterized by academic freedom, creative expressions, critical thinking, intellectual inquiry, and community engagement; - Creates and revises courses and curricula in ways that foster a vibrant, intellectual community built around a shared commitment to scholarly inquiry; - Provides well-informed, thoughtful mentorship and advising appropriate to the students' personal and professional development; - Strives for respectful and fair treatment when interacting with individual students; - Is capable of adjusting the educational experience in response to individual student needs; - Demonstrates rigor, transparency, and consistency in evaluating student work; and - Provides evidence of continued improvement and sustained high quality teaching in the form of teaching materials, student evaluations, and peer feedback, resulting in growing a body of work that supports teaching excellence.
 (The occasional course might be evaluated at less than a high level, for example when a new course is being developed.
 This should be explained in the application.)